Copper Canyon: Mexico travel guide

 As far as Mexican traditions go, you’ll get a chance to connect with a unique tribe with incredible athletic abilities as well as highly talented musicians who play instruments such as flutes, violins, and drums.

-With stunning peaks, breathtaking activities, and a chance to learn more about indigenous cultures, it’s no surprise that The Copper Canyon is one of the most popular areas to explore in Mexico.
+With stunning peaks, breathtaking activities, and a chance to learn more about indigenous cultures, it’s no surprise that the Copper Canyon is one of the most popular areas to explore in Mexico.

 In this guide, we explored eight of the top destinations, which include fantastic hiking opportunities and different sights worth seeing.